 You’ll see examples of it used in posts on the Student Challenge blog.

-Changing the color of text is as simple as:
+You change the color of text as follows:

 - Highlight the text you want to change

-- Select the text color you want to apply from the advanced formatting toolbar (you access the advanced formatting toolbar by clicking on the Show/Hide Kitchen sink icon)
+- Select the text color you want to apply from the advanced formatting toolbar (you access the advanced formatting toolbar by clicking on the Toolbar toogle icon)

 - Preview your post to make sure the text is readable and you like the color.